cryptogogue/vol-node-setup/README.md

 ./make-project.sh
 ```

-By default, the script will set use /mnt/data/docker as the docker directory.
+By default, the script will use /mnt/data/docker as the docker directory.
 If you want it somewhere else:

 ```
 ./make-project.sh -d /somewhere/else